jcaw/jekyll-plugin-include/README.md

 jekyll-plugin-include
 =====================

+_**This plugin is currently in a generally non-working state, and should not at the moment be relied upon.
+Check back later though! 🙂**_

 <img src="logo.jpg" width="400">

 A Jekyll liquid tag plugin which allows includes directly from plugins' `_include` directories, with optional ability to override with files present in site includes_dir (if they exist).